Educational Problems in Disadvantaged Regions

 Underdeveloped regions in Indonesia have many educational problems, especially concerning unequal access to education, partly due to inadequate infrastructure and human resources.

-PISA (Program for International Student Assessment) research shows Indonesia’s low literacy rate, compared to all other countries in the world.
+Research by PISA (Program for International Student Assessment) shows that the literacy rate in Indonesia is still low, compared to other countries in the world.
 In a study involving 15 year old school children, Indonesia was ranked 62 out of 70 countries surveyed; CCSU (Central Connecticut State University) released “World Most Literate Nations” in March 2016.

 The literacy behaviour ranking is based on five state literacy health indicators, namely libraries, newspapers, education, and availability of computers.
 This survey places Indonesia in the 60th position out of 61 participating countries.